Teleport Recording Proxy Mode

 CAP_NET_BIND_SERVICEcapability) to make Teleport listen on a port numbered <

-- Follow the "Principle of Least Privilege" (PoLP).
+- Follow the principle of least privilege.
 Don't give users

-permissive roles when giving them more restrictive roles will do instead.
+permissive roles when more a restrictive role will do.

 historycommand on a compromised system.

 You should note that these practices aren't necessarily reflected in the examples used in documentation.
 Examples in the documentation are primarily intended for demonstration and for development environments.

 Backing up production instances, environments, and/or settings before making permanent modifications is encouraged as a best practice.
 Doing so allows you to roll back to an existing state if needed.

 sshd nodes, the cluster must be switched to

 Recording Proxy Mode.
 In this mode, the recording will be done on the Proxy level.